etcoder-642/property-management/README.md

 #  PROPERTY MANAGEMENT SYSTEM

-File Structure

-property-management
-|- bin
-|- include
-  |- display.h
-  |- property.h
-  |- registry.h
-  |- session.h
-|- src
-  |- display.cpp
-  |- main.cpp
-  |- property.cpp
-  |- registry.cpp
-  |- session.cpp
-|- .gitignore

-# 🏠 RentEase — A Console-Based Property Management System
+# A Console-Based Property Management System

 A terminal application built in C++ that connects **property owners** and **tenants** through a clean, menu-driven interface.
-Owners can post properties for rent, tenants can browse and apply, and the whole process — from application to contract approval — is handled inside the program.
+Owners can post(list) properties for rent, tenants can browse and apply, and the whole process — from application to contract approval — is handled inside the program.

 ---